 Risks of an upper endoscopy include bleeding, perforation of the upper digestive system, and abnormal reaction to the drugs used for sedation.

 Warning About Upper Endoscopy

-If you have severe or worsening abdominal, throat, and/or chest pain, a continuous cough, fever, chills, or vomiting after an upper endoscopy, call your doctor or go to the nearest emergency room immediately.
+If you have severe or worsening abdominal or throat pain , or have any chest pain, continuous cough, fever, chills, or vomiting after an upper endoscopy, get emergency medical help right away..